run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 Log in to Run:ai user interface at `<company-name>.run.ai`.
 Use credentials provided by Run:ai Customer Support:

 *   If no clusters are currently configured, you will see a Cluster installation wizard.
 *   If a cluster has already been configured, use the menu on the top left and select `Clusters`.
-On the top right, click `New Cluster`.
+On the top left, click `New Cluster`.

 Using the cluster wizard:

 * Choose a name for your cluster.
 * Choose the Run:ai version for the cluster.
 * Choose a target Kubernetes distribution (see [table](cluster-prerequisites.md#kubernetes) for supported distributions).
 * (SaaS and remote self-hosted cluster only) Enter a URL for the Kubernetes cluster.
-The URL need only be accessible within the organization network.
+The URL need only be accessible within the organization's network.
 For more informtaion see [here](cluster-prerequisites.md#cluster-url).
 * Press `Continue`.

 On the next page: